StereoKit/StereoKit/docs/Pages/Reference/MatParamName.md

 ---
 layout: default
 title: MatParamName
-description: An better way to access standard shader paramter names, instead of using just strings!
+description: A better way to access standard shader paramter names, instead of using just strings!
 If you have your own custom parameters, you can still access them via the string methods, but this is checked and verified by the compiler!
 ---
 # enum MatParamName

-An better way to access standard shader paramter names, instead of using just strings!
+A better way to access standard shader paramter names, instead of using just strings!
 If you have your own custom parameters, you can still access them via the string methods, but this is checked and verified by the compiler!